jpuck/tien-len-rulez/README.md

 2’s cannot be used as part of a straight.

-Straights do not wrap around from Ace back to 3.
+Straights do not wrap around from Ace back to 3. e.g. K,A,2,3 is not allowed because 2's cannot be used in straights.
+Moreover, furthermore, similarly, K,A,3 or K,A,3,4 is stupid, so don't try.

 ### New Orleans Adaptation